ProjectOpenSea/opensea-creatures/README.md

 #### It doesn't deploy anything!

 This is often due to the truffle-hdwallet provider not being able to connect.
-Go to infura.io and create a new Infura project.
-Use your "project ID" as your new `INFURA_KEY` and make sure you export that command-line variable above.
+Go to your [Alchemy Dashboard](https://dashboard.alchemyapi.io/signup?referral=affiliate:e535c3c3-9bc4-428f-8e27-4b70aa2e8ca5) (or infura.io) and create a new project.
+Use your "project ID" as your new `ALCHEMY_KEY` and make sure you export that command-line variable above.

 ### ERC1155 Implementation